BackReturn Home

 ...For Learning More

-If you input a letter and press TAB, then you will get a list of all of the commands that start with that letter.
+If we input a letter and press TAB, then we will get a list of all of the commands that start with that letter.

 Type in whatis followed by a space, then a command, and press ENTER.
-This will tell you very briefly what that command does.
+This will tell us very briefly what that command does.

-If you need more information, type in man followed by a space, then a command, and press ENTER.
+If we need more information, type in man followed by a space, then a command, and press ENTER.
 This will bring up a page within the manual that covers that command.
-Yes, the manual for the Operating System is built into the Operating System! ☺
+Yes, the manual for the Operating System is built into the Operating System itself! ☺

 There is a text reader called less integrated into the Shell.
 The page that pops up whenever we use the man command is actually a text file.
 Use the ↑ UP ARROW and ↓ DOWN ARROW to navigate through this text file, or press ENTER to advance through it line-by-line.
 Press H for a descrption of how to navigate through text files in general with less.
 Press Q to quit using less.